rvral-nxrd/video-transcoder/README.md

 - Can be easily integrated into existing workflows

 #Credits
 This script was created with the help of Meta AI (Llama 4).
-Sources used in the development of this script include [list any relevant sources, such as documentation or forums].
+Sources used in the development of this script include .
 Version: July 5, 2025.